rafael-g-depaulo/obsidian-vault/RPG/R20/Classes/Class - Juggernaut.md

 | 20th  |        +10        | Juggernaut Feat, Raise Guard (10+CON)                                    |
 </div>

-**RAISE GUARD (LEVANTAR GUARDA).** Movement Action (1PM): Gain half your level + CON mod. temporary HP (minimum 1).
+**RAISE GUARD (LEVANTAR GUARDA).** Movement Action (1PM): Gain your level + CON mod. temporary HP (minimum 1).
 While you have this temporary HP, you're considered as "On Guard".
 When you lose this temporary HP by taking damage, gain +1 Guts.

 **Guts.** You have +1 Strength and -1 movement speed (down to a minimum of 3sqr) for each Guts point you have.
 You lose all Guts at the end of the scene.
 You can have up to your Juggernaut level + 1 Guts points.